 Staying in with the holiday spirit I thought I would wax poetic about about turkeys since this time of year I see them everywhere.
 Wild turkeys travel in a gang, like this one.

+I ran into these three turkeys while out for a walk in one of Madison, WI city parks.
+Only thing was they were not alone.
 THEY JUST KEPT COMING!
 All told there were 16 turkeys lurking in the woods.
 I did my best to give them their space, but wherever I went they were pretty close behind.
 I zigzagged they zigzagged, I turned around and jogged back down the trail they jogged down the trail after me.

 Now most people I know would not be worried by this, but me I'm scared of turkeys.
 You might say it is an irrational fear, but have you ever seen the spikes on the back of a turkey's leg?